Shodformula/MLWeatherPredictor/README.md

-# MLWeatherPredictor-Dallas
+# MLWeatherPredictor

-This project involves developing a machine learning model to predict weather conditions for a specified date using historical weather data for the city of Dallas.
+This project involves developing a machine learning model to predict weather conditions for a specified date using historical weather data.
 By leveraging historical weather patterns, the model forecasts multiple weather parameters, providing a detailed weather outlook for the chosen date.
 Specifically, the model predicts:

 - **Temperature**: The expected air temperature in degrees Fahrenheit.
 - **Visibility**: The distance one can clearly see, measured in meters.